tkach/MulticastDelegate/README.md

 MulticastDelegate
 =================

-Multiple delegates messages forwarding implementation.
+Multiple delegates messages forwarding implementation with zeroing weak references.
-Based on SHCMulticastDelegate but with easier adding/removing delegates methods and non-retaining delegates array.

-The logic of this component is well described in the post of Colin Ebernadt, in his article [http://www.scottlogic.com/blog/2012/11/19/a-multicast-delegate-pattern-for-ios-controls.html](http://www.scottlogic.com/blog/2012/11/19/a-multicast-delegate-pattern-for-ios-controls.html)
+Based on NSHashTable.
+Table stores weak references, therefore even if some of your delegates was deallocated you will not get EXC_BAD_ACCESS.

 Installation